datajerk/ctf-write-ups/nahamconctf2020/syrup/README.md

 ## Summary

-The title _Syrop_ is a pretty strong hint that this is an SROP challenge (that completely escaped me).
+The title _Syrup_ is a pretty strong hint that this is an SROP challenge (that completely escaped me).

 ## Analysis